-Below are a few quotations from selected General Conference talks by Elder D. Todd Christofferson.
+Below are a few quotations (underlining added by me for emphasis) from selected General Conference talks by Elder D. Todd Christofferson.
 A complete list of his Conference talks is available at LDS.org.

 From Redemption (April 2013):

 Among the most significant of Jesus Christ’s descriptive titles is Redeemer.
 As indicated in my brief account of immigrant “redemptioners,” the word redeem means to pay off an obligation or a debt.
 Redeem can also mean to rescue or set free as by paying a ransom.
 If someone commits a mistake and then corrects it or makes amends, we say he has redeemed himself.
 Each of these meanings suggests different facets of the great Redemption accomplished by Jesus Christ through His Atonement, which includes, in the words of the dictionary, “to deliver from sin and its penalties, as by a sacrifice made for the sinner.”